tytydraco/yessleep/out/I_was_testing_a_submersible_in_the_Norwegian_trench_At_700_meters_down_something_very_strange_occurred.md

 **200 METERS**

-At two hundred meters, I could feel the weight of the ocean pressing in, squeezing the pod.
+I could feel the weight of the ocean pressing in, squeezing the pod.
 The light outside was nearly gone, and all I saw were shadows.

 Strange shapes drifted by.
 Maybe fish, maybe something else.
 But it was hard to tell.